kaieberl/kanji-explainer/Readme.md

 3. In settings, go to Keyboard -> Shortcuts -> Services -> Text -> "Kanji Explainer" and set a keyboard shortcut, e.g. cmd+shift+K.

 4. In your browser / pdf viewer etc., mark a kanji and press the keyboard shortcut.
-After ~3s, a description should be played with the kanji and its meanings and readings.
+After ~3s, a description should be played with commonly used vocabularies and their meanings.

 You can try it out on the kanji tables provided [here](https://xn--fdk3a7ctb5192box5b.com/es/4nen_jp_kanji_hyo_002.html).